RolandKaechele/MiniMap/README.md

    - Enable the plugin in the Plugin Manager.

 2. **Configure Plugin Parameters**:
-   - Open the Plugin Manager and adjust the parameters to fit your game's requirements (e.g., minimap size, position, colors).
+   - Open the Plugin Manager and adjust the parameters to fit your game's requirements (e.g. minimap size, position, colors).

 3. **Add Metadata**:
    - Use the **Map Properties** Note field to define map types.